elegant-scipy/elegant-scipy/markdown/ch6.markdown

 can't use it here.
 Similarly, you can't get all the eigenvectors of a sparse matrix, because they would together make up a dense matrix.

-The solution is found in what follows, but we highly recommend that you try it on your own!
+The solution is found in the following section, but we highly recommend that you try it on your own!

 ## Community detection